Derry Girls: Reception

-Derry Girls was the most watched series in Northern Ireland since modern records began in 2002, with an average audience of 519,000 viewers and a 64.2 per cent share of the audience.
+Derry Girls was the most watched series in Northern Ireland since modern records began in 2002, with an average audience of 519,000 and a 64.2 per cent share of the audience.
 Una Mullally of The Irish Times praised the series: "The writing in Derry Girls is sublime, the performances perfect, the casting is brilliant."
 On 11 January 2018, after the first episode had aired, the programme was renewed for a second series.
 Each episode was watched by over two million people.
 At the conclusion of the first series, Barbara Ellen of The Guardian wrote that Derry Girls evoked such programmes as The Inbetweeners, Father Ted and Bad Education.

 Public reception

 As there are slight political undertones to the show, responses have highlighted the comedic nature as keeping the material lighthearted enough to enjoy.
 Certain writers from various online articles have noted that their own Northern Irish family appreciated the way the show gave an honest portrayal of how life was for teens in the Troubles, and how much was endured by families during that time.
 The way it portrayed the events and circumstances with a sense of normality echoed the real lives of both Protestants and Catholics in that area.

 Lisa McGee based events in the programme on her own life, such as writing a letter to the Clintons' daughter, Chelsea.
 Adding real stories such as this to the episodes grounded the show in a way that allowed viewers to connect with the teenage attitudes of the characters, and served as a stark contrast to the events around them.
 The juxtaposition of the Troubles violence and teenage life resonated with many viewers.
 At 18 Orchard Street in Derry, a mural of the main cast of characters can be seen on the side of Badger's Bar.